-The National Center for Cognitive Behavior Therapy and Research was established in response to this trend in April 2011 in the National Center of Neurology and Psychiatry, for the following purposes:
+In response to this trend, the Center for Cognitive Behavioral Therapy and Research was established in April 2011 within the National Center for Neurology and Psychiatry, a national center.

-(2) Clinical research on cognitive therapy/ cognitive behavior therapy; and
+(2) Clinical research on cognitive therapy and cognitive-behavioral therapy